 Harvard offers child care scholarships, based on need, to eligible faculty, staff and postdocs that help defray the cost of child care.
 Scholarship awards vary from family to family and year to year, and payments are made on a reimbursement basis.
-Applications are accepted once per year and current recipients need to re-apply each year.
+Applications are generally accepted once per year and current recipients need to re-apply each year.
 See the detailed FAQ (pdf) which includes the updated approved enhancements to the programs including increases in the household income cap.

 To apply to any of these programs, you must be eligible for full active benefits AND a faculty, staff member, postdoctoral fellow, or member of one of Harvard’s staff unions AND on a Harvard payroll AND working at least half-time (FTE >=0.5).
 Note: Support staff in postions covered by HUCTW should apply through the HUCTW program.

 2022-2023 Application Period: Faculty, staff, and postdoctoral fellows: July 13 through August 10, 2022

-The next open application for the 2020-2021 cycle will be for ladder and teaching faculty, other academics, those staff in administrative/professional or non-union, non-exempt support positions, service and trade union staff, and postdoctoral fellows.
-It will be open in PeopleSoft Monday February 1 through Monday February 15, 2021.
+The next application is for the 2022-2023 cycle for ladder and teaching faculty, other academics, those staff in administrative/professional or non-union, non-exempt support positions, service and trade union staff, and postdoctoral fellows.
+It will be open in PeopleSoft over the summer, 2022.
 Please look for the announcement email just beforehand.
 Remote application support is available.
 There will be a smaller round for new hires from 8/31-9/14/22.

 - Administrative/professional staff or non-union support staff